 An impairment will be listed when contaminants in sediments exceed standards, criteria or guidelines such that there are restrictions on dredging or disposal activities.

-Contaminants in sediment exceed State standards, criteria or guidelines such that there are restrictions on navigational dredging or disposal activities.
+Contaminants in sediment exceed sediment quality guidelines used by the State such that there are restrictions on navigational dredging or disposal activities.

 ✓ There are no restrictions on navigational dredging or disposal activities due to contaminants in sediment.
 (See Rationale )